Book: Anatomy of loneliness by Teal Swan

 Authenticity and vulnerability

-- To find who you are, describe through the 5 emotions what you feel when you are angry
+- To find who you are, describe through the 6 fundamental emotions (sadness, happiness, fear, anger, surprise and disgust) what you feel when you are angry.